 Keep in mind, the policy is best for those with medical conditions that don’t pose an immediate threat.
 It’s for those who have medical conditions that would make buying life insurance impossible or unaffordable 10 to 20 years down the road.

 Some examples of medical conditions that would make it worth it include (but aren’t limited to)

 - Coronary Artery Disease

+One of the largest benefits of graded death benefit life insurance is the steady premiums.
 No matter how long you own the policy, the premiums will never change.
-Even if you change jobs, move to another state, or if your health deteriorates.
-No matter how old you get, the price of the graded whole life insurance will not change which makes it highly attractive for many people who know they will not have to add or subject their payments while holding the insurance.
+Even if you change jobs, move to another state, or if your health deteriorates, they don’t change.
+No matter how old you get, the price remains the same.

-When you consider that many health insurance options will cost more to purchase when you get older, having one that stays at the same rate offers excellent benefits for your finances.
+When you consider that many life insurance options will cost more to purchase as you get older, having a policy that stays at the same rate is a significant financial benefit.